Home › Forums › OMPTS Resident Case Discussions › Weekend 4 Case Presentation

 – I would discuss how after the initial injury, the nervous system got irritated and tensed up.
 Now that it is tensed, it doesn’t want to move, as movement is now going to be perceived as painful.
 This likely has impacted the muscles, since the nervous system didn’t want to move, now the muscles are also tensed and irritable as well.
 I would give advice that it is important to get the muscles and nerves moving again, and that your job is to assist this movement in minimally-painful ways (finding positions of comfort).
 I would also re-assure patient that nothing is permanently injured, and that it is safe to move and will not cause further injury, even if there is pain.

 – I believe this patient will have a good prognosis based off the info given.
 She chose PT rather than a completely passive treatment.
 She is motivated to return to doing more at work and playing with her daughter (also important that she is still working).
-She is probably just fearful of movement at this point.5.
-How do you expect to progress your treatment program over subsequent visits?
-Where would your focus lie regarding patient education, manual therapy techniques, therapeutic exercises, etc.
+She is probably just fearful of movement at this point.

 – If STM is not too painful, I may begin there to get her musculature to relax.
 Then I would find positions of comfort, likely working into lumbar extension with prone press-ups or something to that effect.
 I do Slump nerve flossing (whichever actions do not reproduce any pain).
 If not too irritable, I would do open-books with short lever arm to the L, as the R seems to be more irritable.